Ubajay

 Ubajay is a village and municipality in Entre Ríos Province in north-eastern Argentina.
 Formerly known as Pueblo Palmar and Colonia Palmar Yatay, it is a pioneer of Jewish immigration.
 It was promoted by the Jewish Colonization Association, a philanthropic entity created by Baron Maurice de Hirsch.
 On January 5, 1915, the Ubajay Station of the Argentine Northeast Railway was inaugurated, a date that is taken as foundational.
 The railway symbolized, at the beginning of the 20th century, as a vital artery of Argentine national production, between the Northwest and Mesopotamia, where migratory currents from Europe bet on the hope of development and progress.

 Origin of Name

-Its name comes from the Guarani language, and it refers to the fruit tree Hexachlamys edulis, which are abundant in the region.
+Its name comes from the Guarani language, and it refers to the fruit tree Eugenia myrcianthes, which are abundant in the region.